 The walking stick will require four separate modules in order to function: the power supply, control unit, feedback module, and sensor module.
 This modular design will satisfy our high level requirements described in Section 1.3 above.
 With the microcontroller connecting all modules together and acting as the "brain" of the project, the necessary information will be taken from the laser sensor array and used to create an intuitive feedback system.
-A removable battery will power all components and allow for a lightweight walking stick and wearable bracelet combination for the user.
+A removable battery will power all components, and a single pole single throw (SPST) switch will allow the stick to be powered on and off.
+This will allow for a versatile, lightweight walking stick and wearable bracelet combination for the user.